ledrui/mobli/README.md

 A marketplace for used car - make buying and selling used cars painless

 # Getting starting
-make sure you have nodejs installed, ASP.Net core verion 1+
+make sure you have nodejs installed and ASP.Net core verion 1+

-`cd mobli && dotnet watch run
+`cd mobli && dotnet watch run`